0 Part Course |

 • Corporate Banking & Financial Products

-As his career evolved, he broadened his knowledge to include Islamic finance and banking, and he now shares his expertise through his Islamic finance training.
+As his career evolved, he broadened his knowledge to include Islamic finance and banking.
 In 2008, he transitioned into a full-time trainer role within HSBC, a position he held until 2012.
+Following his time at HSBC, he ventured into independent financial consultancy and training delivery.

-As a global educator, his work has taken him across the GCC, MENA, Europe, Latin America, and the Asia Pacific.
+He has delivered technical, product, and behavioural courses to a wide range of audiences.
+This includes Financial Analysis, Credit Risk Management, Trade Finance, Anti-Money Laundering/Compliance, Project Finance and Sales and Negotiation Skills.
+As a global educator, he has taken his work across the GCC, MENA, Europe, Latin America, and the Asia-Pacific.
 He offers valuable exposure to diverse cultural and professional environments.

 He has completed trainer accreditation programs in Hong Kong and the UAE and has delivered many seminars and courses.